rockstor/rockstor-core/vagrant_env/README.md

     ```
     Note: You can NOT manage boxes in both libvirt and virtual box at the same time.

-- Bring up a particular vagrant box VMs
+- Bring up a particular vagrant box VM
     ```shell script
     vagrant up <box-name eg. rockstor-core> --provider=libvirt
     ```